Statistical Benchmarking of Optimization Methods for Variational Quantum Eigensolver under Quantum Noise: Methodology

 \subsection{SA-OO-VQE}

-In this work, we study the convergence of a \gls{vqe} towards the ground- and first-excited-state energies of the system.
+In this work, we study the convergence of a \gls{vqe} towards the ground- and first-excited-state energies of the $\mathrm{H}_2$ molecule with an internuclear distance of 0.74279~\AA, which directly corresponds to the bond length in the equilibrium geometry.
+The electronic structure was treated within the \gls{cas} approximation using $\text{CAS}(n_{\mathrm{elec}}, n_{\mathrm{orb}}) = \text{CAS}(2,2)$ and the correlation-consistent polarized valence double-$\zeta$ (cc-pVDZ) basis set.
 As a standard \gls{vqe} relies on the Rayleigh--Ritz variational principle for the ground state only, we consider its extension to excited states based on the generalized variational principle for an ensemble of states, so-called the Theophilou--Gross--Oliveira--Kohn variational principle~\cite{theophilou1979energy,gross1988rayleigh}, thus leading to the state-average orbital-optimized VQE (SA-OO-VQE)~\cite{nakanishi2019subspace,yalouz2021state,yalouz2022analytical,SAOOVQE,beseda2024state,illesova2025transformation} which is the quantum analog of the state-average multi-configurational self-consistent field (SA-MCSCF) on classical computers~\cite{helgaker2014molecular}.
 Within SA-OO-VQE, the cost function reads as follows,

 where $\bmkappa^*$ and $\bmtheta^*$ denote the minimizing sets of parameters, and